woodywff/dev-env-setup/mi_laptop.md

 $ sudo apt-get install cuda
 ```
 This would also install nvidia gpu driver inclusively.

-(You may not see this for the installation of cuda10.0)By the end of the installation, you would be redirected to the package configuration page in which
+(You may not need to do this below for cuda10.0)

+By the end of the installation, you would be redirected to the package configuration page in which
 you will be asked to input a key for further use.

 Reboot ubuntu and you will stop on the MOK management blue screen.